shruti2231/microbiome-imputer/README.md

 * The input CSV should contain species abundance profiles.
 * Ensure the data is numeric and missing values or zeros represent data points to be imputed.
-* The last three columns can be categorical and will be preserved without modification.

 ## Notes